 An obvious one to kick us off: As a general rule, yes and no questions should be avoided.
 You want to give the referee the chance to talk openly about the candidate.
 By limiting the scope of the response, you also limit the overall value of the reference.

-It’s important to strike a balance between being too vague and too specific.
+When asking reference check questions, it’s important to strike a balance between being too vague and too specific.
 Be aware of over-directing the conversation.
 You want the referee’s answers to be as authentic as possible, so asking questions that push them in a certain direction won’t be particularly helpful in revealing the truth about the candidate.
 At the same time, you need to be mindful of asking questions that are simply too vague to elicit a useful response.

 One of the common mistakes recruiters make during the reference checking process is only asking questions about the candidate’s performance in their former role.
 The role you’re hiring for might be vastly different to the one they performed previously.
 For example, the same job title across various industries and in different work environments might require a very different skillset.